yanchenglee98/tp/docs/UserGuide.md

 This command helps you delete an event from Hall-y.

-Let's say Hallo-ween has been cancelled, and you wish to remove it from Hall-y.
+Let's say Hall-oween has been cancelled, and you wish to remove it from Hall-y.

 Let’s also assume that based on the current events list as shown below, Hall-oween has the event index of 1.
 ![](https://i.imgur.com/5j6PgZ1.png)